 The term "permanent" refers to a permanent staff working within the Secretariat (vs a rotating staff).
-The permanent Secretariat will be a fixed point, whereas the BFUG members and the Ministers change.
+The permanent Secretariat will be a fixed point, whereas the BFUG members and the Ministers keep changing.

-There is no connection between the calendar of the ministerial conferences and the changes in the staff which are made necessary to maintain an efficient work force.
+There is no connection between the calendar of the ministerial conferences and the changes in the staff which are made to maintain an efficient work force.
 It can also be assumed that a permanent secretariat is independent of the country hosting the ministerial conference and that the staff is international.

-This option permits to have continuity in the work of the Secretariat and no break between each conference.
-The working rhythm is not broken and the members of the Secretariat are well informed of the issues.
+This option allows for continuity in the work of the Secretariat and no break between the conferences.
+The working rhythm is not interrupted and the members of the Secretariat are well informed of the issues.

-The permanent Secretariat becomes the privileged interlocutor for all questions concerning the EHEA, in particular questions concerning the dialogue between EHEA and the outside countries and concerning EHEA's influence.
+The permanent Secretariat becomes the main interlocutor for all questions concerning the EHEA, in particular questions concerning the dialogue between EHEA and the outside countries and concerning EHEA's influence.